 Pricing of our services is based upon a number of factors, including, but not limited to, the region served by the capacity, the power and other characteristics of the satellite beam, the amount of demand for the capacity available on a particular satellite and the total supply of capacity serving any particular region.
-During 2012 and earlier, we experienced generally stable to favorable global pricing trends.
 In 2013 and 2014, we experienced relatively stable global pricing trends, with unfavorable price trends in Africa and the Middle East.
-As increased supply comes to other regions, similar pricing pressure could be experienced.
-According to Euroconsult, the annual average price per transponder for C- and Ku- band capacity is forecasted to be on a slight downward trend globally from \$1.58 million to \$1.57 million per 36 MHz transponder over the period 2014 to 2019, reflecting increasing supply from new satellite entrants, among other factors.
+In 2015, pricing trends were stable to lower, especially in the second half of the year with respect to capacity used for network services applications, and to a lesser degree with respect to government applications.
+The most significant price reductions in 2015 were accompanied by high volume commitments.
+Increased supply is currently coming to regions beyond Africa and the Middle East, resulting in pricing pressure being experienced in many of our other regions.
+According to Euroconsult, the annual average price per transponder for C- and Ku- band capacity is forecasted to be on a slight downward trend globally from \$1.50 million per 36 MHz transponder over the period 2015 to 2020, reflecting increasing supply from new satellite entrants, among other factors.